What Is Male Pattern Baldness?

 Finasteride 1mg

 MHRA-approved oral tablet.
-Reduces DHT to slow and reverse male pattern hair loss.
+Reduces scalp DHT by up to 70%.
 85% improvement rate over 5 years.

 What is male pattern baldness?